justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 ## Amateur Operators (HAM radio)

-[Recorded at 21:13 GMT on 2020-08-30](USA-to-Slovenia_2020-08-30T21-15-31Z_14240.0kHz.mp3) at 14240 kHz, we can hear someone with callsign [S51DX](https://www.qrzcq.com/call/S51DX) (Slovenia) hailing someone in North America with the callsign [KD8XK](https://www.qrzcq.com/call/KD8XK) (West Virginia).
+[In this recording](USA-to-Slovenia_2020-08-30T21-15-31Z_14240.0kHz.mp3) I made at 21:13 GMT on 2020-08-30 at 14240 kHz, we can hear someone with callsign [S51DX](https://www.qrzcq.com/call/S51DX) (Slovenia) hailing someone in North America with the callsign [KD8XK](https://www.qrzcq.com/call/KD8XK) (West Virginia).
 On our end we can only just barely hear the response from North America, but it's there.
 Trans-Atlantic communication!

 You can find countless amateur radio transmissions in the Amateur bands, helpfully indicated in Green in the Web SDR.